RubyMine keyboard shortcuts

 Use a predefined keymap

-RubyMine automatically selects a predefined keymap based on your environment.
-Make sure that it matches the OS you are using or select one that matches shortcuts from another IDE you are used to (for example, Eclipse or NetBeans).
+RubyMine automatically suggests a predefined keymap based on your environment.
+Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans).

 Tune your keymap